dantow/SARP/README.md

-# MAPSAR
+# SARP
-Map Application for Places Search and Route planning
+An application for Search and Route planning